Step 1: Determine a confidence interval for difference between two population medians

 P-value > α: The difference between the medians is not statistically significant (Fail to reject H0)

 If the p-value is greater than the significance level, the decision is to fail to reject the null hypothesis.
 You do not have enough evidence to conclude that the difference between the population medians is statistically significantly.
 You should make sure that your test has enough power to detect a difference that is practically significant.
-For more information, go to Increase the power of a hypothesis test.

 A tie occurs when the same value is in both samples.
 If your data has ties, Minitab displays a p-value that is adjusted for ties and a p-value that is not adjusted.
 The adjusted p-value is usually more accurate than the unadjusted p-value.
 However, the unadjusted p-value is the more conservative estimate because it is always greater than the adjusted p-value for a specific pair of samples.